 Capital work in progress mainly consist of new cold room storage project.
-The project is financed by a term loan facility.
+The project is financed by term loan facilities.
 The amount of borrowing costs capitalised during the year ended 31 December 2023 was BD 57,508 (2022: BD nil).
 The rate used to determine the amount of borrowing costs eligible for capitalisation was 6.25% which is the Effective Interest Rate (EIR) of the specific borrowing.